A Quick Guide to Bubbly

 What is the difference between Champagne and Prosecco?

 The simple answer is Champagne is made in the Champagne region of France and Prosecco is made in the Veneto region of Italy.
-Prosecco’s bubbles tend to be lighter with a little spritz, while Champagne’s bubbles are more sharp.
+Prosecco’s bubbles tend to be lighter with a little spritz, while Champagne’s bubbles are sharper.